oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-on-pv/_index.md

 Note that the names of the Kubernetes resources in the generated YAML files may be formed with the value of some of the properties specified in the `create-inputs.yaml` file.
 Those properties include the `adminServerName`, `clusterName`, and `managedServerNameBase`.
 If those values contain any characters that are invalid in a Kubernetes Service name, those characters are converted to valid values in the generated YAML files.
 For example, an uppercase letter is converted to a lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

 The sample demonstrates how to create a WebLogic domain home and associated Kubernetes resources for a domain that only has one cluster.
 In addition, the sample provides the capability for users to supply their own scripts to create the domain home for other use cases.
-The generated domain YAML file could also be modified to cover more use cases.
+The generated domain resource YAML file could also be modified to cover more use cases.

 #### Verify the results